We are delighted to announce the 2026 nominees for the CHS Alliance Governing Board

 Thank you to the candidates and the nominating organisations for putting themselves forward to support the leadership of the CHS Alliance.

 Six (6) seats are open for election.
-Among those seats, the Board is looking for four (4) full member representatives and two (2) independent Board members with lived experience of Humanitarian Assistance (this role must be independent of a CHS Alliance member).
+Among those seats, four (4) full member representatives and two (2) independent members with lived experience of Humanitarian Assistance (this role must be independent of a CHS Alliance member).

 Process and notes for Members on voting

-- The election will be held from 20 April to 22 May 2026.
-Votes will be cast online via an election platform, with one vote per organisation, through the voting focal point.
+The election will be held from 20 April to 22 May 2026 with one vote per organisation, via the focal point.

-Full information can be found on the Board elections page
+Full information on the elections process and timings can be found on the Board elections page

 If you have any questions or concerns about the Board election process, please contact us at ga@chsalliance.org.